einKnie/vpn_status/README.md

     # and log to file /tmp/vpn_status.log
     vpn_status -q&

-    # call vpn_up.sh when a vpn connection is established
+    # run in background and call vpn_up.sh when a vpn connection is established
     # and vpn_down.sh when it is severed
     vpn_status -u ~/scripts/vpn_up.sh -d ~/scripts/vpn_down.sh -q&

+    # run in monitoring mode and call vpn_up.sh when a vpn connection is established
+    # and vpn_down.sh when it is severed
+    vpn_status -u ~/scripts/vpn_up.sh -d ~/scripts/vpn_down.sh -m

     # restart finicky applications
     vpn_status -u "killall teams; teams&" -d "killall teams; teams&" -q&